python-projects-fernando/metricflow/README.md

 ### What It Solves for You

-You’re busy running your business—not analyzing data.
+You’re busy running your business, not analyzing data.
 Yet you need to know:
 - Are sales growing month over month?
 - What’s your average deal size?
 - How many new leads came in last week?

-**MetricFlow gives you instant answers** from the data you already have—usually sitting in a simple CSV file.
+**MetricFlow gives you instant answers** from the data you already have, usually sitting in a simple CSV file.

 Just upload it.
 Get a clean, visual dashboard. **Export professional reports.** Make decisions with confidence.